JSTOR-Labs/plant-humanities/docs/cinnamon.md

 ### The Cinnamon Challenge

 In 2012-2013, the 'cinnamon challenge' was a short-lived internet hype.
 Although the instruction was simple enough – try to swallow a tablespoon of cinnamon at once – it proved to be virtually impossible in practice.
 Trying to ingest dry, grinded cinnamon bark initially causes a severe choke reaction, characterised by extreme exhalation of cinnamon powder (known as 'dragon breath').
-Subsequently, the cinnamon combines with saliva in the mouth to produce an indigestable clutter in the back of the throat
+Subsequently, the cinnamon combines with saliva in the mouth to produce an indigestable clutter in the back of the throat.
+This ridiculous and quite dangerous assignment is a marginal footnote in the history of cinnamon.
+The real challenge of cinnamon has been an ongoing effort of learned men and women
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwODE0NzE0NCwxNzMwMjExNDU2LDcxNz
+eyJoaXN0b3J5IjpbMTQ1MjgyMzM5NiwxNzMwMjExNDU2LDcxNz
 czMDY4MywtMzU3NzA5MjAxLDE3NjE5MTg3MjUsLTEyMjQ4MTc0
 NDQsLTEwNjU0OTM3MzQsNDgyNjI3NzI4LDIwODkzMzc1NDgsLT
 c5MDI0NDM1MV19